frasertweedale/blog-fp/posts/2022-09-23-ffi-safety-and-gc.md

   notmuch_database_destroy :: FinalizerPtr DatabaseHandle
 ```

-Note the ampersand (`&`) which denotes that we are importing a
+The ampersand (`&`) denotes that we are importing a *function
-*function pointer* rather than the function itself.
+pointer* rather than the function itself.

 `FinalizerPtr` is a type synonym defined in the
 [`Foreign.ForeignPtr`][doc-ForeignPtr] module: